kheller18/data-structures-algorithms/questions/softwareEngineering.md

     + Risks can be identified and managed on a module-by-module basis.

 13. What is Software prototyping and POC?
-    + A software prototype is a working model with limited functionality.
+    + `Software prototype`: is a working model with limited functionality.
 The prototype may or may not contain the exact logic used in the final software program, and therefore is an additional work that should be considered in the calculation.
 Users can review developer proposals and try them out before they are implemented through prototyping.
 It also helps in comprehending user-specific details that may have been missed by the developer during product development.
-    + POC (Proof of Concept) is a method used by organizations to validate an idea or concept's practicality.
+    + `POC (Proof of Concept)`: is a method used by organizations to validate an idea or concept's practicality.
 The stage exists prior to the start of the software development process.
 On the basis of technical capability and business model, a mini project is built to see if a concept can be executed.

 14. What are the drawbacks of the spiral model?
     + The spiral model is a hybrid of the iterative development process and the waterfall model, with a focus on risk analysis.
 In the SDLC Spiral model, the development process begins with a limited set of requirements and progresses through each development phase.
 Until the application is ready for production, the software engineering team adds functionality for the increased requirement in ever-increasing spirals.